 This project group invites those who want to invent and explore new play spaces.
 It seeks participants who will take play-oriented approaches to storytelling, ideology, sociality, performance, and other rich areas of human life.
 The goal is to find those who have their own talents and approaches, but who also desire meaningful collaboration.
 Ideal candidates will have backgrounds that are already interdisciplinary, especially including two or more of: game design, creative writing, computer science, digital arts, other arts, and game studies.

-Students in the project group will also become members of Wardrip-Fruin and Michael Mateas’s lab, the interdisciplinary Expressive Intelligence Studio.
+Students in the project group will also become members of Wardrip-Fruin and Mateas’s lab, the interdisciplinary Expressive Intelligence Studio.
 They will take part in weekly group meetings and also become part of the larger community of UCSC’s Center for Games and Playable Media.
-The center is run by IGDA board member Jane Pinckard and includes the laboratories of faculty working on topics as diverse as intelligent cinematics, next generation game authoring tools, and natural language interaction.
-This will continue through the Spring, Summer, and Fall of 2014 — though Summer term participation is optional.
+The center is run by noted field member Jane Pinckard and includes the laboratories of faculty working on topics as diverse as intelligent cinematics, next generation game authoring tools, and natural language interaction.

 In addition to standard DANM student support, this project group will have access to interdisciplinary funding sources which may provide support for students during their degree program and/or support for projects to continue development after student MFA work is complete.